CarsonJM/HoffLab_MGX2/HoffLab_instructions.md

 ## 7. Modify the sample.tsv file so that it matches the desired sample names and paths

+- the "sample" column should reflect the patient & timepoint of the sample
+- the "replicate" column is included so that multiple runs from the same sample can be merged (i.e. "sample" 1 "replicate" 1 will be merged with "sample" 1 "replicate" 2)
+- the "assembly" column should reflect samples that you want to be co-assembled together (i.e. "sample" 1 "assembly" 1 will be co-assembled with "sample" 2 "assembly" 1)

 ## 8. Run the following command to generate a pdf preview of the workflow

 `snakemake --configfile <path to config file> --dag | dot -Tpdf > dag.pdf`